 We ask the same of our conservation partner organisations and education partners.
 The implementation of this depends on negotiating formal agreements as and when they come up for renewal.

 Training our team

-A training programme was developed and rolled out in 2018 to ensure relevant staff are aware of the organisation’s responsibilities in accordance with the Act.
+A training programme is in place to ensure relevant staff are aware of the organisation’s responsibilities in accordance with the Act.
 It helps staff identify any concerns around modern slavery as they go about their duties and how to escalate this in the organisation.
-Since then it has formed part of our new starter process for relevant staff and refresher training will be provided later in 2019.
+The training forms part of the new starter process for relevant staff and refresher training is then provided annually via an e-learning course.